korede4/Data-Encryption-on-Kali-Linux-Asymmetric-Encryption-using-RSA-key-pair-/README.md

 Doing this restricts access so that only the authorised access can read nor write the file. it is simple but crucial step in maintaining key security.

-## Reflection this helped me to understand how RSA encryption works, the concept of having two keys one to lock and another to unlock, it is fascinating to think that the same process forms the backbone of secure system we use everyday, like HTTPS, SSH and DIGITAL CERTIFICATES.
+## Reflection; this helped me to understand how RSA encryption works, the concept of having two keys one to lock and another to unlock, it is fascinating to think that the same process forms the backbone of secure system we use everyday, like HTTPS, SSH and DIGITAL CERTIFICATES.